 An important rule of thumb is to avoid duplication of content; whenever possible, link to content that already exists.
 When linking to non-KCS content from a KCS article the same criteria listed above applies.
 If all the criteria is not met, the content should be copied and placed in the article.

 Managing Article Versions

 Many of the knowledge management tools today offer article revision history.
 The version of the article allows us to see the article's content when it was provided to the requestor as a resolution to their issue.
-Because articles that are being used should be improved the current content of the article may be different from the what was delivered.
+Because articles that are being used should be improved, the current content of the article may be different from what was delivered.

 In environments that do have article versioning capability we have to have a way to preserve the content of the article at the time it was delivered.
 Here are few thoughts on how to do that.